abdullah-arshad78/redux-mini-app/README.md

 - Fetching products from the database when the app loads.

--The fetching and getting the data from database was handled by custom made action creators.
+- The fetching and getting the data from database was handled by custom made action creators.